Kieeran/FPS-Game/README.md

 # Credits
 Specials thanks to:
-- [Pixel Frog](https://github.com/Haiseus) - for your help with this project And thanks to many more who have helped with suggestions and feedback!
+- [Haiseus](https://github.com/Haiseus) - for your help with this project
+And thanks to many more who have helped with suggestions and feedback!